forbesg/forbes-metalsmith/src/projects/webapps/recipe-manager.md

 The back-end uses Express.js to provide the Web Server and API both of which are running in a Node.js environment.

-The front-end client side code uses Angular JS manipulate and render the data retrieved from the API.
+The front-end client side code uses Angular JS to manipulate and render the data retrieved from the API.

 Responsive layout is achieved using YETI Bootstrap and UI animations use Angulars